c4dt/lightarti-rest-ios/README.md

-# arti-ios
+# Arti-ios Swift Package

-iOS library for REST requests using arti.
+This Swift package is an iOS library for REST requests using arti.
 This uses the code from [arti-rest](https://github.com/c4dt/arti-rest).
 As such it is important to notice: